miggtorr/RotomDraft/README.md

 ## Requirements

-macOS 14 Sonoma or higher.
+- macOS 14 Sonoma or higher.
+- An intenet connection is required when adding a Pokémon to a Roster for the first time, as its data is downloaded and cached from the PokéAPI.
+If a Pokemon has already been cached, no connection is required.

 NOTE: There are currently no plans to port the software to Windows/Linux.